mhiuuu/corny/JOURNAL.md

 It was very time consuming and boring task.

 I started with defining the matrix for the keyboard (You have to add the `MCU` of your keyboard and check the pins before specify which key goes to pin no ...).
-During working on this I also figured that you have to create the layout for you `MCU` also
+While working on this I also figured that you have to create the layout for you `MCU` also

 ![](/assets/first_pcb.png)

 So what I added while doing this:

 1. MCU - nice!nano
-2. The powerswitch
+2. The power switch
 3. The reset switch
-4. The battery swich
+4. The battery switch
-5. Headphone jack to connect 2 side
+5. Headphone jack to connect 2 sides

 And yes you didn't hear it wrong.
-Doing all of this took me 4 hours of modify the config + install the file + take a look if everything is fine + start tracing some of the important components to make sure I can route them perfectly.
+Doing all of this took me 4 hours of modifying the config + installing the file + taking a look if everything is fine + starting to trace some of the important components to make sure I can route them perfectly.
 It did drive me crazy at some point

 ---

-### 01/06/2025: 1 hours spent
+### 01/06/2025: 1 hour spent

-I asked people on Discord to help me check the connection and got some really good advices.
+I asked people on Discord to help me check the connection and got some really good advice.

 ![alt text](/assets/advice.png) - yes I almost burnt my keyboard alive just by wanting to connect them using the headphone jack